melanieplageman/format/README.md

 Dependencies
 ------------
-The `format` data type has no dependencies other than PostgreSQL.
+The `format` extension has no dependencies other than PostgreSQL and HStore.

 Copyright and License
 ---------------------